The Appliance Repair Workforce Shortage Is Getting Worse

 A single experienced appliance repair technician generates $150,000-250,000 in annual revenue for a service company, depending on market, specialization, and efficiency.
 An unfilled position for six months costs $75,000-125,000 in lost revenue — plus the overtime, burnout, and turnover risk imposed on the remaining team.

 For shop owners running lean (2-5 trucks), losing even one technician can mean declining service calls, stretching response times from same-day to 3-5 days, and watching your online reviews deteriorate.
-A 4.2-star rating drops to 3.8 when response times slip, and that ratings drop costs you another 10-15% of inbound calls.
+Slower response times tend to drag down star ratings, and even a fraction of a star can measurably reduce the volume of inbound calls a local service business wins — a compounding penalty on top of the lost revenue itself.

 What's Working